BaharehViani/telegram-reminder-bot/README.md

 # telegram-reminder-bot

-🤖 "Yadet Nare" is a persian reminder assistant that helps you never forget a thing!
+🤖 **"Yadet Nare"** is a Persian reminder assistant that helps you never forget a thing!

 With this bot, you can:
 ✅ Set various types of reminders: daily, weekly, monthly, or for specific dates